Syllabus for General Chemistry Lab I(CH102) [CH102-Syllabus]

 One Experiment = 100 points

-The assignment description of an experiment consists of three parts; Pre-lab Assignment, Lab Report, and Post-Lab Assignment.
+The assignment description of an experiment consists of three parts; Pre-lab Assignment, Attitude, and Lab Report.
 Poins distribution is as follows.

 (a) Result